-While many people know vegetable oil is unhealthy, people view canola oil a little differently.
+While many people know that vegetable oils are unhealthy, people view canola oil a little differently.

-Similar to olive oil, it enjoys a “heart healthy” public reputation.
+Similar to olive oil, it enjoys a public reputation of being a “heart healthy” fat.

 But does canola deserve this moniker?